A Colonoscopy is a test recommended by your doctor to detect changes or abnormalities in the colon and rectum.

 Procedures is considered negative or normal if no abnormalities are present inside of the colon.
 Usually on this cases physician may recommend repeat colonoscopy in 10 years.

-Most polyps aren't cancerous, but some can be precancerous.
+Most polyps are not cancerous, but some can be precancerous.
 Polyps removed during colonoscopy are sent to a laboratory for analysis to determine whether they are cancerous, precancerous or noncancerous.
 Depending on the size and number of polyps, you may need to follow a more rigorous screening schedule in the future.

 How to Prepare